encord-team/encord-active/docs/docs/cli/import-encord-project.md

 # Importing Encord Project

-If you already have a project on the Encord platform, you can import that project with the following command:
+If you already have a project on [Encord Annotate](https://app.encord.com), you can import that project with the following command:

 ```
 encord-active import project